Austio/learning/Management/know-your-team.md

 What are you most struggling to communicate right now?

 Effective communication is only possible when you see the Connection, Direction and Meaning in a situation, yourself.

+## Reflection

+- #1 thing you forget to do as a leader
+  - Trust - Affective vs Cognitive, Communicating sense of connection, Spending time too much
+  - Honesty - Feedback 4As, COFC, 1:1 Meetings, Being Nice
+  - Context - Progress, Stronger Vision, Individualize Choice

+Me: Communicating sense of connection
+- How do we turn this into a high-leverage area into a habit (action that requires little or no thought)
+- Contrast with Routine (concerted effort to remember to do)
+- Cue (is it obvious) -> Craving (is it attractive) -> Response (is it easy to do) -> Reward (is it satisfying) to get a Routine to a Habit